cuvent/react-native-better-tus-client/README.md

 - `ConcurrencyMode.SEQUENCE` (Default) executes one upload after another.
 Good when you have a lot of uploads and want to make sure that each upload gets processed without timeouts or similar.

-#### Modify the max uploads at a time in parallel mode
+#### Modify the auto-resume behavior / max uploads at a time in parallel mode

-_These changes are only needed if you want to change the concurrency behavior of the uploading queue_
+_These changes are only needed if you want to change the auto-resume and concurrency behavior of the uploading queue_

+When you apply these changes the queue won't automatically resume on app start.
+You need to call `resumeAll` to continue with the uploading of prior uploads.

 Add the to your AndroidManifest under the `Application` tag. _Note_: You probably need to add the `tools` namespace to your manifest definition: